joeycastillo/oddlyspecific.org/_posts/2020-02-20-oso-1-the-hiking-log.md

 One of those useful things is checking the temperature.

-#### The Temperature Sensor (and digital logic)
+### The Temperature Sensor (and digital logic)

 The DHT22 is a great little sensor, with one very awesome feature: it only needs one wire to communicate!
 This means that we only need to run three wires to it: power, ground and data.
 The specifics of what goes over the data line are a bit in the weeds at this point — we're going to use an Arduino library that speaks its language — but there is one very important concept that we need to talk about to understand how it works, and that's **digital logic**.
 Most people know that computers think in terms of 1's and 0's.
 What's less common knowledge is how those 1's and 0's are represented in the physical world.
 If you pinch a wire between your fingers, you might wonder: what about it makes the signal inside of it a 1 or a 0?

-One of the fun things about building gadgets like this is that manufacturers — at least the maker-friendly ones — tend to publish exhaustive documentation of the products they make, so whatever you're wondering about: you can find out!
+One of the fun things about building stuff like this is that manufacturers — at least the maker-friendly ones — tend to publish exhaustive documentation of the products they make, so whatever you're wondering about: you can find out!
 In the case of the Feather M0's microcontroller, the SAMD21, you can open up [its data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/SAM_D21_DA1_Family_Data%20Sheet_DS40001882E.pdf) and look for a table called "Electrical Characteristics".
 In that table, you'll find something like this:

 ![A section of data sheet with information about logic levels.](/assets/images/posts/2020-02-20-datasheet.png)